-The evolution and dissemination of technologies that deal with digitally coded information has been causing profound changes in several spheres of our lives.
-These changes pose fascinating challenges to the academic community and to professionals whose areas of expertise are related to the creation of new artefacts based on those technologies, especially when they enhance innovative forms of participation at work and in society, and to the processes of adoption and exploitation of those technologies in work contexts or other contexts involving social interaction.
+The evolution and dissemination of technologies that deal with digitally coded information have been causing profound changes in several spheres of our lives.
+These changes pose fascinating challenges to the academic community and to professionals whose areas of expertise are related to the creation of new artifacts based on those technologies.
+This is especially true for artifacts enhancing innovative forms of participation at work and in society, and for the processes of adoption and exploitation of those technologies in work contexts or other contexts involving social interaction.

 The Information Systems Department is associated with the Information Systems and Technologies scientific area (information systems and technologies), which, at international level, also appears under the designations of Information Systems (information systems) or Management Information Systems (management information systems).
 Reflecting what was said above about the competences and interests of the department, this area includes R&D and teaching practices that combine paradigms from engineering and from human and social sciences.

 The creation of the Information Systems Department in 1999 resulted from the autonomisation of one of the areas of activity of the Computer Science Department - management computing/information systems.
-With the creation in the early 1990s of a new degree in this area - the Degree in Management Informatics, currently a Degree in Information Technologies and Systems - this area significantly increased its dimension and performance capacity, thus justifying its creation as a new department.
+With the creation in the early 1990s of a new degree in this area - the Degree in Management Informatics, currently a Degree in Bachelor's degree in Engineering and Information Systems Management - this area significantly increased its dimension and performance capacity, thus justifying its creation as a new department.